officialfm/valid8ors/README.md

     validates :name, blacklist: true

-You can also modify the default message ("is blacklisted") if validation fails:

-    validates :name, blacklist: { message: "is not part of the whitelist" }

 ### Blacklist file

 You can create a blacklist.yml file in the config directory of your Rails application if you need to overload the one used by this gem.